ACRoBat: Optimizing Auto-batching of Dynamic Deep Learning at Compile Time: Hybrid Static+Dynamic Optimizations

 \textbf{Instance Parallelism:} We note that instance parallelism often stems from recursion or the use of the functional \verb+@map+ function on a list of independent items (observation~\ref{ob:perf}).
 We ensure that such concurrent operators are assigned the same depth during the execution of the unbatched program.
 We rely on simple user annotations to obtain information about recursive parallelism\footnote{Users can mark a set of function calls as concurrent in the input code.
 Of the seven models we evaluate in~\S\ref{sec:eval}, four required one such annotation each, while the rest did not require any.}.
 Fig.~\ref{fig:concurrent} shows an example where the two recursive calls to \verb+funA+ are annotated as concurrent.
 Note also that past work auto-parallelization~\cite{autopar1, autopar2} could potentially be used in lieu of such annotations.
 Listing~\ref{code:rnn_aot} shows the AOT compiled code generated for the RNN model in Listing~\ref{code:rnn_relay}.
 We see, on line~\ref{line:map_aot}, how all invocations of the \texttt{relu\_bias\_dense} kernel inside the \verb+@map+ function are assigned the same depth.

 \textbf{Combating Eagerness of Depth Scheduling:} As noted in past work~\cite{dynet2}, a depth-based scheduling scheme, like the one \Sys~uses, can often be too eager in executing tensor operators, leading to a sub-optimal amount of exploited parallelism.
-Past work has relied on \emph{agenda-based scheduling}~\cite{dynet2}, a more expensive scheduling scheme, as an alternative to the depth-based scheme to alleviate this problem. \Sys~instead relies on compile-time analysis.
-In the presence of conditional if statements, eager batching leads to sub-optimal batching as illustrated in the upper panes of Fig.~\ref{fig:ghost_ops}.
+Past work has relied on \emph{agenda-based scheduling}~\cite{dynet2}, a more expensive scheduling scheme, as an alternative to the depth-based scheme to alleviate this problem. \Sys~instead relies on compile-time analysis, as described below.

+\emph{Ghost Operations:} In the presence of conditional if statements, eager batching leads to sub-optimal batching as illustrated in the upper panes of Fig.~\ref{fig:ghost_ops}.
+We see that eager batching leads to a sub-optimal batching schedule as the instances of operation B for inputs Inp1 and Inp2 are batched eagerly and more importantly separately from the instances of operation B for inputs Inp3 and Inp4.
 In such situations, \Sys~can statically insert \emph{ghost operations} to essentially delay the scheduling and execution of certain operators, as shown in the lower panes of the figure.
+Note that ghost operations merely affect \Sys's scheduling behavior and the are ignored during tensor kernel execution.

-On the other hand, when repetitive (recursive or iterative) control flow is present, we rely on \emph{program phases}~\cite{phase1} to combat the aforementioned sub-optimality of the scheduling.
+\emph{Program Phases:} On the other hand, when repetitive (recursive or iterative) control flow is present, we rely on \emph{program phases}~\cite{phase1} to combat the aforementioned sub-optimality of the scheduling.
 Given knowledge of such program phases, \Sys~waits to schedule and execute operators in a phase until operators in all previous phases have been scheduled and executed.
 We find that considering individual semantic stages of the input DL computation as individual phases is a good heuristic for dividing the computation into phases. \Sys~also provides a way for users to override this heuristic by manually annotate program phases, though in our evaluation, we did not need such annotations.
 We provide more details and explanations about program phases and ghost operations in \S\ref{sec:ap_eager} of the appendix.

 Further, \Sys~is also able to statically hoist operators, which we describe in more detail in \S\ref{sec:ap_hoist} of the appendix.
 As an example, in Listing~\ref{code:rnn_aot}, the invocation of the kernel \texttt{bias\_dense} on line~\ref{line:inp_linear_aot} is assigned a statically computed depth of 0, which during runtime, effectively hoists the kernel invocation out of the recursion.